acallejasp/fdsw-github/site/content/docs/5.3/components/navbar.md

 ### Offcanvas

-Transform your expanding and collapsing navbar into an offcanvas drawer with the [offcanvas component]({{< docsref "/components/offcanvas" >}}).
-We extend both the offcanvas default styles and use our `.navbar-expand-*` classes to create a dynamic and flexible navigation sidebar.
+Transform your experienciaanding and collapsing navbar into an offcanvas drawer with the [offcanvas component]({{< docsref "/components/offcanvas" >}}).
+We extend both the offcanvas default styles and use our `.navbar-experienciaand-*` classes to create a dynamic and flexible navigation sidebar.

-In the example below, to create an offcanvas navbar that is always collapsed across all breakpoints, omit the `.navbar-expand-*` class entirely.
+In the example below, to create an offcanvas navbar that is always collapsed across all breakpoints, omit the `.navbar-experienciaand-*` class entirely.

 {{< example >}}
 <nav class="navbar bg-body-tertiary fixed-top">